How Far Is An Au

 Q: Is the AU a fixed distance?

-A: While the IAU has defined a precise value for the AU (149,597,870,700 meters), it's important to remember that this represents a mean distance.
+A: While the IAU has defined a precise value for the AU (149,597,870,700 meters), make sure to remember that this represents a mean distance.
 The Earth's orbit is elliptical, so the actual Earth-Sun distance varies throughout the year.

 Q: Why don't we use the AU for all astronomical distances?

 A: The AU is practical for our solar system, but it becomes impractical for interstellar and intergalactic distances.
-The numbers become astronomically large and difficult to manage.
+Practically speaking, the numbers become astronomically large and difficult to manage.
 Light-years and parsecs are more suitable for these vast scales.

 Q: How is the AU measured?